Interval tree: Augmented tree

 An augmented tree with low value as the key and maximum high as the extra annotation.For example, when testing if the given interval [40 ,60) overlaps the intervals in the tree shown above, we see that it does not overlap the interval [20, 36) in the root, but since the root's low value (20) is less than the sought high value (60), we must search the right subtree.
-The left subtree's maximum high of 41 exceeds the sought low value (40), so we must search the left subtree as well.
-However, both descendants of the [3, 41) node have maximum highs less than 40, so the left subtree search ends there and it is not necessary to search them.
+Looking ahead into the left subtree, we see that its maximum high of 41 exceeds the sought low value (40), so we must search the left subtree as well.
+Once we recurse into [3, 41) we can look ahead into the subtrees and see that both descendants of the [3, 41) node have maximum highs less than 40, so the left subtree search ends there and it is not necessary to recurse further.

 Another way to represent intervals is described in Cormen, Leiserson, Rivest & Stein (2009).

 Both insertion and deletion require $O(\log n)$ time, with $n$ being the total number of intervals in the tree prior to the insertion or deletion operation.

 An augmented tree can be built from a simple ordered tree, for example a binary search tree or self-balancing binary search tree, ordered by the 'low' values of the intervals.
 An extra annotation is then added to every node, recording the maximum upper value among all the intervals from this node down.
 Maintaining this attribute involves updating all ancestors of the node from the bottom up whenever a node is added or deleted.
 This takes only O(h) steps per node addition or removal, where h is the height of the node added or removed in the tree.
 If there are any tree rotations during insertion and deletion, the affected nodes may need updating as well.